pastchick3/agile-C/README.md

 ## Quick Start

-Agile C is written in pure [Rust](https://www.rust-lang.org/), and is distributed as a single binary named `agile_c.exe` (not currently available).
+Agile C is written in pure [Rust](https://www.rust-lang.org/), and is distributed as a single binary named `agile_c.exe` (in the root directory).
 The program takes 2 positional arguments.
 The first one is the path to the input C file, and the second one is the path to the output C file.
 An example command is shown below.

 ```
 .\agile_c.exe ..\test_c\input.c ..\test_c\output.c